Definition

 RF Circuit Types

-• Low noise amplifier (LNA).
-Amplifies a faint signal from far away.
+• Low Noise Amplifier (LNA): Amplifies a faint signal from far away.
 LNA determines the sensitivity of a radio receiver.

-• Power amplifier (PA).
-Amplifies a radio signal to high power for transmission.
+• Power Amplifier (PA): Amplifies a radio signal to high power for transmission.
 PA determines the range of coverage for a transmitter.

-• Mixer.
-Mixes two signals.
+• Mixer: Mixes two signals.
 In a transmitter, the mixer is an “up-converter,” which will mix a low-frequency analog signal with the LO signal to produce an RF signal.
 In a receiver, the mixer is a “down-converter,” which will mix an RF signal with the LO signal to produce a low-frequency analog signal.

-• Switch.
-Controls the signal flow paths.
+• Switch: Controls the signal flow paths.

-• Transceiver.
-Consists of a transmitter and receiver.
+• Transceiver: Consists of a transmitter and receiver.

 Figure 2: Simple RF circuit design | Synopsys

 RF circuits are “analog” in nature, with continuous time stimulus and response.
 While they previously were made with vacuum tubes and discrete transistors, these materials have largely been replaced by integrated circuits (ICs), except for a few high-power applications.
-In the applications where high power is not needed, such as cell-phone transceivers, WiFi transceivers, Bluetooth transceivers, and satellite receivers circuits often take the form of a silicon-based IC.
+In applications where high power is not needed, such as cell-phone transceivers, WiFi transceivers, Bluetooth transceivers, and satellite receivers, circuits often take the form of a silicon-based IC.

 How to Design RF Circuits?

 1. Develop a high-level specification for the design.
 What functions will it perform?
-What are the key specifications, such as LNA gain and noise figure, PA output power, LO phase noise, and mixer conversing gain.
+What are the key specifications, such as LNA gain and noise figure, PA output power, LO phase noise, and mixer conversion gain.

 2. Create the device-level circuit descriptions using components such as transistors, inductors, and capacitors.
 This step often draws from a library of pre-defined devices in a foundry PDK.

-3. Verify that the design delivers on all its specifications using circuit simulation.
-During this step, manufacturing process and operational variability will be modeled to ensure the device design remains robust in the face of these uncertainties.
+3. Verify that the design delivers all its specifications using circuit simulation.
+During this step, the manufacturing process and operational variability will be modeled to ensure the device design remains robust in the face of these uncertainties.

 4. Implement a physical layout of the design by assembling the pre-defined layouts of all components.
 Placement rules must be followed to ensure manufacturability.

-5. The equivalent circuit is then extracted from the layout.
+5. An equivalent circuit is then extracted from the layout.
 Parasitic effects are now present in the design description, and the design is re-simulated to ensure it still operates as intended with these new effects added.

 RF Circuit vs. Analog Circuit vs. Digital Circuit